Liu Ye (actor): Career

-But Liu’s brooding onscreen presence truly came into full view with the nearly simultaneous release of Lu Chuan’s tribute to the Nanjing massacre, City of Life and Death, and Yin Li’s Iron Man (both in 2009).
-The leading man in both films, Liu plays a brave soldier in Lu’s war epic and a bronzed oil worker in Yin’s film about those who struggled to develop China’s oil industry in the Taklamakan desert in West China; successfully shedding off his previous screen image.
+Liu's brooding onscreen presence came into full view with the nearly simultaneous release of Lu Chuan's tribute to the Nanjing massacre, City of Life and Death, and Yin Li's Iron Man (both in 2009).
+The leading man in both films, Liu plays a brave soldier in Lu's war epic and a bronzed oil worker in Yin's film about those who struggled to develop China's oil industry in the Taklamakan desert in West China, shedding off his previous screen image.

 In the 2011 patriotic tribute, The Founding of a Party, it was reported that Liu was required to gain 10 kg in order to play a 30-year-old Mao Zedong, a feat he achieved by eating 20 eggs a day.
 After filming Andrew Lau's romantic film A Beautiful Life the same year, Liu reunited with Lu Chuan in The Last Supper (2012), a US$15-million historical epic where he plays Liu Bang.

 Liu received the Order of Arts and Letters by the French government in 2013.

 In 2014, Liu starred in war drama All Quiet in Peking by novelist Liu Heping.
-The series, based on the events of the War for Liberation in the late 1940s, earned widespread acclaim for its interesting story and historical accuracy; and was a massive success in China.
+The series, based on the events of the War for Liberation in the late 1940s, earned widespread acclaim for its interesting story and historical accuracy, and was a massive success in China.

 Liu won the Golden Goblet Award for Best Actor for his performance as a car mechanic who is unexpectedly involved in a murder case in the film Cock and Bull (2016), his first award in ten years.